 Carbon Monoxide Leaks

 Furnaces can contribute to carbon monoxide leaks, which can be fatal if undetected.
-Homeowners are sometimes unaware that their carbon monoxide detector is broken, which leaves you to be unknowingly exposed to small amounts of carbon monoxide, which is both odorless and colorless.
+Homeowners, commercial property, and multi-family property owners are sometimes unaware that their carbon monoxide detector is broken, which leaves you to be unknowingly exposed to small amounts of carbon monoxide, which is both odorless and colorless.
 Signs of high carbon monoxide levels include stuffy air, high levels of soot and black streaks near vents, and a yellow flame.
 Ensure that your carbon dioxide detector is working and immediately contact an HVAC technician if you notice any of these signs.